Enemy at the Gate

 On June 18, 1815 Napoleon made his final attempt at pushing Wellington and his Allies into the sea.
 Standing in his way was the King’s German Legion Sharpshooters at a town named Le Haye Saint.
 Although Napoleon’s I Corps cleared the orchards and areas around Le Haye Saint, the farmhouse would not yield.
 Taking this position would give Napoleon the high ground required to enfilade the English with cannon fire.
 It wasn’t until late in the day, on the third attempt, that Marshall Ney successfully stormed the farmhouse forcing the 42 remaining troopers (out of the original 400) to retreat.

-This diorama by Ross Burkenstock portrays that moment in time when the French attacked the farmhouse at the Battle of Waterloo.
+Enemy at the Gate, a diorama by Ross Burkenstock portrays that moment in time when the French attacked the farmhouse at the Battle of Waterloo.

 This replica was completely scratchbuilt.
 The outside walls are of plywood; the interior walls, balsa wood.
 The stucco-looking texture of the structure was achieved by using drywall repair paste, which was painted a grayish-white and weathered with a black wash.